coco-team/cocoSim2/doc/menu.md

      + Local: The default option in Linux and macOS which tells CoCoSim to use the local binary located inside the tools folder.
      + Docker: This option tells CoCoSim to use kind2 image installed in docker container platform.
 See [here](https://github.com/coco-team/cocoSim2/blob/master/doc/installation.md#docker) on how to install docker and kind2 in Windows
      + Kind2 web service: This is the default option in Windows.
 This option tells CoCoSim to use [kind2 web service](https://github.com/kind2-mc/kind2-webservices/wiki) which supports verification and simulation requests.
+   + Verification timeout: the timeout argument for kind2.